 Heritage steam at the West Somerset Railway

-This morning, you set off from Exeter back towards Taunton, again tackling the long climb through to the tunnel at Whiteball.
-After Taunton you follow the local link via Norton Fitzwarren to Bishops Lydeard, for a memorable trip along the 20-mile heritage West Somerset Railway.
-Crowcombe Heathfield, Stogumber and Blue Anchor are just some of the stations on the line.
+This morning, you set off from Plymouth back towards Exeter and Taunton, again steam hauled by 46233 Duchess of Sutherland.
+After Taunton you travel through Castle Cary before stopping for our locomotive to take water at Frome.
+We continue through Westbury and Bath to Bristol and back to Taunton and then follow the local link via Norton Fitzwarren to Bishops Lydeard.
+We now commence a memorable trip along the 20-mile heritage West Somerset Railway, hauled by one of the West Somerset Railway's steam locomotives.
+Crowcombe Heathfield, Stogumber and Blue Anchor are just some of the quant stations on the line.
 Travelling along the southern edge of the Quantock Hills you skirt the pretty harbour at Blue Anchor Bay to reach Minehead.
 Here you can either explore the town or take a WSR train back along the line to visit some of the colourfully-named stations.
 Later in the afternoon you depart Minehead back to Bishops Lydeard and thence to Taunton for your overnight stay in a comfortable hotel.

 Monday 29th April

-Welsh Marches line to Chester; sightseeing in Hereford
+Welsh Marches line and on to Preston; short sightseeing break in Hereford

-Today your train travels across the Somerset Levels towards Bristol, entering Wales via the Severn Tunnel and running along the Welsh Marches line to Hereford.
+Today your train travels across the Somerset Levels towards Bristol, steam hauled by 46233 Duchess of Sutherland, entering Wales via the Severn Tunnel and running along the Welsh Marches line to Hereford.
 You run via Caerleon and Abergavenny, with spectacular views of the distant Black Mountain and plenty of steep gradients to challenge your steam locomotive.
 The line twists and turns northwards through Pontrilas, crossing the Wales/England border frequently before reaching Hereford.
-After a break to sightsee this historic city on the River Wye, you continue via Leominster to Ludlow in Shropshire.
+After a short break to sightsee this historic city on the River Wye, you continue via Leominster to Ludlow in Shropshire.
 Passing the Long Mynd at Church Stretton you descend alongside the winding River Severn towards Shrewsbury, before heading for Chester through Gobowen and Wrexham, crossing the Welsh border at Chirk, famed for its medieval castle.
 The Llangollen canal and rivers Ceiriog and Dee run nearby, so lofty aqueducts and viaducts are a feature of the line.
 Elihu Yale, who founded Yale University, is buried in St Giles church in Wrexham.
 Evidence of former coalmining activity abounds as you head down Gresford Bank and across the Cheshire Plain towards the border.
-Crossing the river Dee by the Racecourse, you enter the cathedral city of Chester for a comfortable evening stay in a local hotel.
+Crossing the river Dee by the Racecourse, you enter the cathedral city of Chester and then continue on through Frodsham, Warrington Bank Quay and Wigan to Preston, for a comfortable evening stay in a local hotel.

 Tuesday 30th April